-The minimum investment is slightly higher at $1,000.
+The minimum investment is higher at $5,000.
 This is still significantly less than most private real estate investments out there.
 Realty Mogul offers Private Placements which are specific portfolios designed for accredited investors only.

 A Real Estate Investment Trust (REIT) is a trust that purchases real estate assets and then issues thousands or millions of shares of the company to investors.
 This gives retail investors the ability to invest in real estate investments they may not have been able to before often due to high costs or exclusivity of the investment.
 REITs can give you exposure to real estate that you would not typically be able to buy directly.

 REITs are securities which can be bought and sold on exchanges, this allows for liquidity if you ever need to sell your investment.
 This liquidity can come at a cost, however, as these REITs are susceptible to the same panic selling as stocks.

 Traditional REITs may be an attractive investment because of the relatively high dividend yields along with the ability to provide passive exposure to real estate.
 To be classified as a REIT, one of the requirements is at least 90% of the taxable income needs to be passed along to shareholders in the form of dividends.